Women Travel News. Why?

 Throughout the tour we will dine in carefully selected restaurants and sample delicious Dutch cuisine along with the classic Dutch beers.

 The second part of the Masters and Artisans tour will take us to Belgium, where from the base of our hotel in the historical center of medieval Bruges, we'll explore Brussels and Ghent, as well as the ancient city of Bruges itself.
 We'll take a walking tour focusing on the Art Nouveau architecture in Brussels, tour a chocolate museum and even make some of our own chocolate.
 We'll take a romantic cruise on the peaceful canals of Bruges while admiring the traditional lifestyle of its people, and while in Ghent, we'll bask in the town's youthful energy, reflected in its mix of Gothic and contemporary architecture.

 - We will stay at a boutique hotel in the center of Bruges' Old Town.

 - We will explore Bruges, focusing on its architecture, history and cuisine.

 - We will venture out to Europe's capital, Brussels one day, and to the romantic Ghent the next day.

 We will enjoy the typical Belgian cuisine, as we dine in carefully selected restaurants.

 - 4 nights at a boutique hotel in the center of Amsterdam; 4 nights at a historic luxury hotel in the center of Bruges

-- Private guided tours of Amsterdam, Keukenhof Gardens, Haarlem, Edam, Delft, and Kinderdijk in the Netherlands
+- Private guided tours of Amsterdam, Keukenhof Gardens, Haarlem, Edam, and Kinderdijk in the Netherlands

-- Museum docent led, private tours of the Van Gogh Museum, the Rijksmuseum, the Frans Hals Museum and the Royal Dutch Delftware Manufactory in Delft
+- Museum docent led, private tours of the Rijksmuseum, the Frans Hals Museum and the Royal Dutch Delftware Manufactory in Delft

 - Private tours of Brussels, Bruges and Ghent in Belgium